MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 1. Install PowerShell MSI.
 More information: [Install PowerShell on Windows, Linux, and macOS](https://ms.portal.azure.com/#create/Microsoft.Template)
 1. After the PowerShell MSI is installed, go back to [Deploy a custom template](https://ms.portal.azure.com/#create/Microsoft.Template) in Azure.
 1. Select the **Build your own template in the editor** link.
 1. Copy the JSON template into a text editor such as Notepad.
-More information: [Json template](#json-template)
+More information: [Enterprise policy json template](#enterprise-policy-json-template)
 1. Replace the values in the JSON template for: *EnterprisePolicyName*, *location where EnterprisePolicy needs to be created*, *keyVaultId*, *keyName*, and *keyVersion*.
 More information: [Field definitions for json template](#field-definitions-for-json-template)
 1. Copy the updated template from your text editor then paste it into the **Edit template** of the **Custom deployment** in Azure, and select **Save**.
    :::image type="content" source="media/cmk-keyvault-template.png" alt-text="Azure key vault template":::